Who has an old cookie tin laying around their house? Especially an older one with cheesy and outdated prints on them?

-Here are the matierals you need to makeover your ugly cookie tins:
+Here are the materials you need to makeover your ugly cookie tins:

 You will want to start by cleaning out your tins (old cookie crumbs anyone?) and taking off any labels that may be on them.
 Make sure they are clean and dry.
 Then get some cardboard and head outside where your spray painting magic can begin!

-When the tape was lined up, I used the X-acto knife to make cuts where the cookie tin opens up.
-I also trimmed the washi tape on the bottm right at the edge of the container for a nice clean line on the bottom.
+When the tape was lined up, I used the X-Acto knife to make cuts where the cookie tin opens up.
+I also trimmed the washi tape on the bottom right at the edge of the container for a nice clean line on the bottom.

-Here is the “cross” of the “cris-cross” tape pattern.
-Again, use your X-acto knife to slit the tape where the top and bottom of the cookie tin meet.
+Here is the “cross” of the “criss-cross” tape pattern.
+Again, use your X-Acto knife to slit the tape where the top and bottom of the cookie tin meet.
 Be sure to firmly press down all of the edges of the tape to make sure it is secure.

 To be sure the tape lasts a long time, I’d suggest spray painting the tins again at this stage with clear varnish.

 Now you can top it off with one of these cute magnetic flowers that you can get over at my Etsy shop here for turquoise or here for hemp twine!
 These are an adorable topper to your cookie tin.
 Whom ever receives your gift can either re-gift the flower magnet again – or just use it on their fridge!

 Or GO HERE and get these free printable Christmas ornaments!
 Print off the image and surround it with stained Popsicle sticks for easy ornaments that can be used as toppers on these up-cycled cookie tines!